readmeio/rdme/README.md

 ReadMe supports [OpenAPI 3.1](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md), [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md), and [Swagger 2.x](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md).

-The following examples use JSON files, but we support API Definitions that are written in either JSON or YAML.
+The following examples use JSON files, but `rdme` supports API Definitions that are written in either JSON or YAML.

+> **Note**
-> ℹ️ Note that the `rdme openapi` command supports both OpenAPI and Swagger API definitions.
+> The `rdme openapi` command supports both OpenAPI and Swagger API definitions.
 The `rdme swagger` command is an alias for `rdme openapi` and is deprecated.

 #### Uploading a New API Definition to ReadMe